rheaaas11/TikTok-TechJam-Hackathon/README.md

 python -B -m evaluator.local_evaluator
 ```

-The implemented `starter/agent.py` selects Shayna when both reviewed branches are
+The implemented `starter/agent.py` selects  when both reviewed branches are
 combined.
 Do not edit the evaluator or public labels when reporting your score.
 The command writes per-session results and aggregate metrics to `results.json`;
 use the identity-checked benchmark in [the combined guide](docs/COMBINED_AGENT.md)